Thursday, July 24, 2014

 The acting in ”SKYLINE” seemed solid, but not spectacular.
 Eric Balfour did a solid job as the movie’s main protagonist.
 I could say the same about Brittany Daniel as Terry’s girlfriend, Candice and Crystal Reed as Denise.
 However, I must admit that I was very unimpressed by David Zayas’s portrayal of the building’s concierge, Oliver.
 I found his performance reeking with over-the-top machismo – especially in the movie’s last half hour.
 The only two performances that almost impressed me came from Scottie Thompson, who portrayed Elaine; and Donald Faison, who portrayed Terry.
 I especially felt that Faison’s talents were wasted in this film.

 What else can I say about ”SKYLINE”?
 The cinematography and special effects were impressive.
 Most of the acting seemed solid, yet unspectacular.
 But the movie suffered from a setting limited to a Southern California high-rise.
 It also suffered from a badly written movie with a vague ending and undeveloped characters and plotlines.
-The moment DVD copies of this movie are released, I will be one person determined not to buy it or rent it.
+I gave it a second chance by renting a DVD copy.
+Not long after viewing the last scene, I immediately regretted my action.
 It was that big of a disappointment.